SKS-Keyserver/sks-keyserver/README.md

     C90E F143 0B3A C0DF D00E 6EA5 4125 9773 973A 612A.

-Using GnuPG, verification can be accomplished by

-Retrieval of the signing key using
+Using GnuPG, verification can be accomplished by, first, retrieving the signing key using

     gpg --keyserver pool.sks-keyservers.net --recv-key 0x41259773973A612A

-Verifying that you have the correct key
+followed by verifying that you have the correct key

     gpg --keyid-format long --fingerprint 0x41259773973A612A